 If are watching your calories but have a craving for pasta, you can feel better about indulging with this low-calorie pasta sauce recipe.
 Simply made from aromatics, tomatoes, and herbs, with just a dash of sugar, you can enjoy your bowl of pasta without all of the guilt.

-I don't bother chopping the tomatoes for this low-calorie pasta sauce.
-I simply peel them, cut into quarters and then allow them to cook down.
-It leaves the sauce with a few tomato chunks which I quite enjoy.
+We don't bother chopping the tomatoes for this low-calorie pasta sauce.
+We simply peel them, cut into quarters and then allow them to cook down.
+It leaves the sauce with a few tomato chunks which we quite enjoy.
 But if you prefer a smoother sauce, you can begin with a finer chop of tomato and, when finished cooking, puree the sauce in a blender, food processor or with an immersion blender.

 Enjoy this sauce simply over pasta, as a pizza sauce, in lasagna or with lean meatballs.